ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Location: `core/editor.js`
 * Description: The editor with a {@linkapi CKEDITOR.config.delayIfDetached delayed creation process} was correctly instantiated.
 * Additional data:
 	* `method`: Indicates how the editor creation proceeded after it was reattached to DOM.
-Can have one of two values:
+It can have one of these two values:
 		* `callback` - Editor was created with callback function provided through {@linkapi CKEDITOR.config.delayIfDetached_callback} configuration variable.
 		* `interval - X ms` - The editor tried to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own and eventually succeeded.